How Much Does It Cost to Live In Bahrain?

 How Does the Average Person Spend Their Money in Bahrain?

-Rental costs for a one-bedroom apartment in the center will be pretty higher than of the same apartment out of the city center, so those with lower wages should definitely think about renting the cheaper one, so as to be able to save money for other costs.
+Rental costs for a one-bedroom apartment in the center will be pretty much higher than for the same apartment out of the city center, so those with lower wages should definitely think about renting the cheaper one, so as to be able to save money for other costs.

 Food also takes a lot of money and that is why people need to prepare food at home and buy ingredients at the local markets.

-People in Bahrain pay attention to their bodies and health, so almost 10% of monthly payments goes for sports and fitness activities.
+People in Bahrain pay attention to their bodies and health, so almost 10% of monthly payments go to sports and fitness activities.